madslundt/create-react-app-ts-redux-hmr/README.md

 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
 2. Fork the package and publish a corrected version yourself.
 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

-## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)